dustinpfister/blog_posts/_posts/canvas-example-space-shooter.md

 ### 2.2 - The Shot Class

 The Shot class is one of two classes that I have that extend the functionality of the Disp Class.
-A Shot Class is used with A Ship Class.
+A Shot Class is used with A Ship Class an as the name implies represents a shot from a ship that can hurt another ship.

 ```js
 // SHOT CLASS